Provable Compositional Generalization for Object-Centric Learning: Problem Setup

 \section{Problem Setup}

 Informally, we say that a model generalizes compositionally if it yields an object-centric representation for images containing \emph{unseen combinations} of \emph{known objects}, \ie, objects observed during training~\citep{zhao2022toward,fradyLearningGeneralizationCompositional2023,wiedemer2023compositional}.
-For example if a model is trained on images containing a red square and others containing a blue triangle, it should generalize to images containing both objects simultaneously---even if this combination has not previously been observed.
+For example, a model trained on images containing a red square and others containing a blue triangle should generalize to images containing both objects simultaneously---even if this combination has not previously been observed.

 To formalize this idea, we first define scenes of multiple objects through a latent variable model.
-Specifically, we assume that observations $\x$ of multi-object scenes are generated from latent vectors $\z$ by a \emph{diffeomorphic\footnote{The definition and traits of diffeomorphic functions are elaborated in \Appref{subsec:app_intro_diffeos}.} generator} $\gtdec: \sZ \rightarrow \sX$ mapping from a \emph{latent space} $\sZ$ to a \emph{data space} $\sX \subseteq \R^N$, \ie, $\x = \gtdec(\z)$.
+Specifically, we assume that observations $\x$ of multi-object scenes are generated from latent vectors $\z$ by a \emph{diffeomorphic generator} $\gtdec: \sZ \rightarrow \sX$ mapping from a \emph{latent space} $\sZ$ to a \emph{data space} $\sX \subseteq \R^N$, \ie, $\x = \gtdec(\z)$ (see also \Appref{subsec:app_intro_diffeos}).
 Each object in $\x$ should be represented by a unique sub-vector $\zk$ in the latent vector $\z$, which we refer to as a \emph{slot}.
 Thus, we assume that the latent space $\sZ$ factorizes into $K$ slots $\sZk$ with $M$ dimensions each:

 A slot $\sZk$ contains all possible configurations for the $\idx$-th object, while $\sZ$ encompasses all possible combinations of objects.
 For our notion of compositional generalization, a model should observe all possible configurations of each object but not necessarily all combinations of objects.
 This corresponds to observing samples generated from a subset $\srestZ$ of the latent space $\sZ$, where $\srestZ$ contains all possible values for each slot.
 We formalize this subset below.